-The world’s largest organizations’ approach to information management has seen a serious shift in light of recent increases in regulatory demands.
+The world’s largest banks' approach to information management and compliance has seen a serious shift in light of recent increases in regulatory demands.
 Principles that were once applied solely for small-scale legal projects must now span the entire enterprise.
 Recently, ZL witnessed one of the world’s largest banks reexamine their information management strategy.
 Their decision to pursue unified information governance—through the use of ZL Unified Archive—reflects a broader shift from traditional, siloed systems in the financial services industry as a whole.

-The Changing Regulatory Landscape
+The Changing Regulatory Landscape of Banks

 Take SEC 17a-4, for instance.
 To improve review and audit capabilities and prevent fraud, it requires certain communications be stored for 5-7 years on WORM storage—a simple storage requirement, yet it took millions of dollars in fines for the industry to take notice and become satisfactorily compliant.